History of rugby league: Inter-war years

-Late 1940s and 1950s
+Post-war developments

 The rules of the sport had continued to evolve, and until the 1940s there was no world governing body to oversee this and ensure consistency.
 Negotiations between the respective governing bodies were required to fix rules to be used for tours, though generally the other nations took their lead from the British authorities.
 For example, the field goal was banned by the New South Wales Rugby League in 1922, however this method of scoring was not officially recognised as being removed from the game until 1950, when the British authorities banned it.

 This situation endured until 1948, when at the instigation of the French, the Rugby League International Federation (RLIF) was formed at a meeting on 25 January 1948 in Bordeaux.
 The 1947–48 Northern Rugby Football League season's Challenge Cup Final was the first rugby league match to be televised.
 All spectator sports in the United Kingdom experienced a surge in interest in the years following the end of World War II and rugby league boomed.
 Large crowds came to be expected as the norm for a period of around 20 years.
 The total crowds for the British season hit a record in 1949–50, when over 69.8 million paying customers attended all matches.
 On Saturday 10 November 1951 the first televised international rugby league match was broadcast from Station Road, Swinton, where Great Britain met New Zealand in the second Test of that 1951 series.

 The surge in public interest in the sport was further demonstrated by the 1954 Challenge Cup Final Replay between Halifax and Warrington, held at Odsal Stadium, Bradford on Wednesday, 5 May 1954.
 The officially recorded attendance was at 102,569 (a record for a single match of rugby league that stood until 107,999 watched Melbourne Storm defeat St George Illawarra Dragons at Stadium Australia in 1999).
 It is estimated that a further 20,000 spectators were present, as many got in free after a section of fencing collapsed.
 Warrington beat Halifax 8–4.

 This period also saw growth in crowds in Australia, New Zealand and France.
 This was a golden age for the French, who led by the incomparable Puig Aubert, travelled to Australia and defeated their host in a three test series in 1951.
 On their return to France the victorious team were greeted by an estimated 100,000 fans in Marseille.
 They repeated the feat in France 1952–53 and again in Australia in 1955.